japila-books/apache-spark-internals/docs/overview.md

 === Little to no disk use for better performance

-In the no-so-long-ago times, when the most prevalent distributed computing framework was link:varia/spark-hadoop.adoc[Hadoop MapReduce], you could reuse a data between computation (even partial ones!) only after you've written it to an external storage like link:varia/spark-hadoop.adoc[Hadoop Distributed Filesystem (HDFS)].
+In the no-so-long-ago times, when the most prevalent distributed computing framework was varia/spark-hadoop.md[Hadoop MapReduce], you could reuse a data between computation (even partial ones!) only after you've written it to an external storage like varia/spark-hadoop.md[Hadoop Distributed Filesystem (HDFS)].
 It can cost you a lot of time to compute even very basic multi-stage computations.
 It simply suffers from IO (and perhaps network) overhead.

 One of the many motivations to build Spark was to have a framework that is good at data reuse.

 Spark cuts it out in a way to keep as much data as possible in memory and keep it there until a job is finished.
 It doesn't matter how many stages belong to a job.
-What does matter is the available memory and how effective you are in using Spark API (so xref:rdd:index.adoc[no shuffle occur]).
+What does matter is the available memory and how effective you are in using Spark API (so rdd:index.md[no shuffle occur]).

 The less network and disk IO, the better performance, and Spark tries hard to find ways to minimize both.